t-m-e/Artillery/README.md

 ## Example

-This may be a more dramatic example, but this is code does work.
+This may be a more dramatic example, but this code does work.

 ```c
 /* includes for artillery */